So here we are, heading into a new year – let's set boundaries to ensure we get the most out of 2020!

 How exciting that we have the choice to make this year whatever we want it to be.
 Like writing a new chapter in a book, you choose the settings, the themes and the characters.
 The choices are all yours.

-Hopefully you have had some time to recharge and reset for the year ahead.
+Hopefully, you have had some time to recharge and reset for the year ahead.
 It’s amazing what even a quick break can do as far as reflecting on what was and contemplating what will be.

 Setting the scene for 2020

 As I write this, I’m back on deck revived from a break down at the beautiful West Coast in Apollo Bay Victoria.
 Days of sunshine, waves, good food, afternoon reading, walks and much needed time to reconnect with myself, family and friends.
-I have always had a soft spot for Apollo Bay, it’s far enough from Melbourne that it still has that old-world charm of a fishing village where the mountains meet the sea.
+I have always had a soft spot for Apollo Bay.
+It’s far enough from Melbourne that it still has that old-world charm of a fishing village where the mountains meet the sea.

 Visits to Apollo Bay have been frequent for me, since I was 8 years old where my sister and I had weekends with my Dad, to when I was a Sales Manager with Mars based in Warrnambool and now where we spend many Xmas breaks as one family.
-The pier has hardly changed, new and old boats still rock up against the weathered timber and cray pots and ropes border the walkway just as I remember during childhood.
+The pier has hardly changed, new and old boats still rock up against the weathered timber, and cray pots and ropes border the walkway just as I remember during childhood.

 I’m not sure how long that will last as more and more developers encroach on building apartments and resorts and many new and funky cafes and shopping outlets are emerging.
 One thing I will say is Apollo Bay knows its boundaries as far as for what they stand for and what they will do to ensure they live their truth.

 In May 2019, a proposed $70 million 180-room development in Apollo Bay was rejected with over 394 submissions opposing the plan and only 16 in its favour.
-The reason it was rejected was “the scale of the thing was disproportionate to the character and appeal of the town and it’s environment”.
+The reason it was rejected was “the scale of the thing was disproportionate to the character and appeal of the town, and it’s environment”.
 The town stood strong and with conviction and an aligned cause they have kept their town.

-This gets me to thinking about how important is for us to set boundaries and really know what we stand for and what we don’t.
+This gets me to thinking about how important it is for us to set boundaries and really know what we stand for and what we don’t.

 Brene Brown says “Boundaries are simply what’s ok and what’s not ok”.

-To me boundaries are like the speed humps in the road, without them we can lose control and could end up anywhere.
+To me, boundaries are like the speed humps in the road; without them, we can lose control and could end up anywhere.

 To have 20/20 vision, a term most commonly used to express normal visual acuity measured at a distance of 20 feet, means you can see clearly at 20 feet what should normally be seen at that distance.

-Not setting boundaries and adhering to them can set us way off course, can cause unnecessary pain, distort our path and can also influence others especially if you are leading, to follow suite.
+Not setting boundaries and adhering to them can set us way off course, can cause unnecessary pain, distort our path and can also influence others, especially if you are leading, to follow suit.
 Having boundaries both personally and professionally helps you bring your whole self to whatever you do, clearly paves the way for success, helps you measure where things are and keeps things real and relevant.

 Take the time to: